Campeche: the best-kept secret in Mexico

-Cheerful, colorful, carefree, the city of Campeche is a strange unknown, despite being one of the most beautiful and best-preserved colonial jewels in Mexico.
+Campeche, in the Yucatan Peninsula, is a colonial jewel with interesting sites in its surroundings and tropical climate beaches Cheerful, colorful, and carefree, the city of Campeche is a strange unknown, despite being one of the most beautiful and best-preserved colonial jewels in Mexico.
 A town located in the Yucatan Peninsula, just a couple of hours from the coveted Riviera Maya, whose life runs discreetly, away from the jaws of tourism, attentive rather to the little things that, it is clear why here they look happy.

 To get to know this city means to lose yourself aimlessly through intramurals with no other goal than to admire those facades that look impeccable because they are repainted every year with the only condition that the color is not equal to that of the neighbor.
 Facades that hide fresh and flowered courtyards, and that sometimes are charming hotels, other cultural centers such as the 6th House, and as many trendy places as Luan, where they serve brunches with an ecological vocation.